Position

 • Conduct thorough patient examinations and take detailed medical histories.

-• Diagnose and treat acute and chronic illnesses, injuries, and other medical conditions.
+• Diagnose and treat a wide range of medical conditions.

 • Prescribe medications and other treatments as necessary.